ag-pacier/RustyThermostat/README.md

 Needed:
 - Open Weather API fetching
--- Determine frequency of updates (Free API is max 1000 requests per 24 hours) -- Determine what information is relevant and available -- Plan long term storage of certain information to build trends
+-- Determine frequency of updates
+-- Determine what information is relevant and available -- Plan long term storage of certain information to build trends